Zizou Bergs: 2023: United Cup, Masters & top 125 debuts

 At the inaugural 2023 United Cup, Bergs lost his two singles matches against Bulgarian Dimitar Kuzmanov and Greek Stefanos Sakellaridis.
 He then qualified for the main draw at the Australian Open, defeating another Bulgarian, Adrian Andreev, but lost in the first round to Laslo Djere.

-He received a wildcard for the Miami Open, but lost in the first round to lucky loser Thanasi Kokkinakis.
+The Belgian received a wildcard for the Miami Open, but lost in the first round to lucky loser Thanasi Kokkinakis.
 He entered the U.S. Men's Clay Court Championships as a lucky loser directly into the second round, but lost to Cristian Garín.
 As the defending champion, he entered the Ilkley Trophy Challenger, but lost to Denis Kudla in the second round.

 Bergs missed several months playing on the ATP Tour, due to a torn ligament in his left wrist, but returned in September at the Chengdu Open as a wildcard.

 In October, he received a wildcard in doubles for the European Open in Antwerp, alongside compatriot Tibo Colson.

 In November, at the Calgary Challenger, he reached the quarterfinals and won his sixth Challenger title in Drummondville, and in December, his seventh in Yokkaichi.